-On August 16, 2017, the Company entered into the first amendment to the Co-Venture Agreement to permit TEC to sublicense the VirTra Technology to third party operators of stand-alone location-based entertainment companies.
+On August 16, 2017, the Company amended the Co-Venture Agreement to permit TEC to sublicense the VirTra Technology to third party operators of stand-alone location-based entertainment companies.
 TEC agreed to pay the Company royalties for any such sublicenses in an amount equal to 10% of the revenue paid to TEC in cases where TEC pays for the cost of the equipment for such location or 14% of the revenue paid to TEC in cases where it does not pay for the cost of the equipment.

-On July 23, 2018, the Company entered into the second amendment to the Co-Venture Agreement to (i) confirm the minimum royalty deficiency benefit due for the royalty period ended May 31, 2018; (ii) establish payment terms for the minimum royalty deficiency benefit due, to include both cash and convertible promissory note payment; (iii) clarify the exclusivity provisions of the Agreement; and (iv) amend the minimum royalty calculations to only TEC branded facilities.
+On July 23, 2018, the Company amended the Co-Venture Agreement to (i) confirm the minimum royalty deficiency benefit due for the royalty period ended May 31, 2018; (ii) establish payment terms for the minimum royalty deficiency benefit due, to include both cash and convertible promissory note payment; (iii) clarify the exclusivity provisions of the Agreement; and (iv) amend the minimum royalty calculations to only TEC branded facilities.

 On July 31, 2019, the Company executed the First Amendment to Convertible Promissory Note with TEC to extend the Convertible Note's maturity date for one additional year to August 1, 2020 and TEC remitted a payment of 20% of its net proceeds from its recent public offering totaling \$16,000.
-All other terms and conditions of the Convertible Note remain unchanged.
-For the years ended December 31, 2019 and 2018, respectively, the Company recognized license fee income (royalties) from TEC of \$130,625 and \$549,568.
+All other terms and conditions of the Convertible Note remained unchanged.
+For the years ended December 31, 2020 and 2019, respectively, the Company recognized license fee income (royalties) from TEC of \$45,247 and \$130,625.

-In April 2018, Modern Round effected a 1-for-12,000 reverse stock split, followed by a 2,000-for-1 forward stock split completed in November 2018.
-As a result, as of December 31, 2019, the Company holds 560,000 shares of TEC common stock, representing approximately 4.8% of the issued and outstanding common shares of TEC.
-The Company determined a bona fide offer by TEC to sell investments for an amount less than the carrying amount of the Company's investment occurred for the year ended December 31, 2019 and 2018, as a result, an impairment loss of \$280,000 and \$254,933, respectively, was taken to write-down the TEC investment to the estimated fair value.
-The Company recognized the impairment loss on its investment in TEC as an operating expense in 2019 and 2018.
-The Company recorded its investment at the estimated fair value as of December 31, 2019 and 2018 of \$840,000 and \$1,120,000, respectively.
+As of December 31, 2019, the Company held 560,000 shares of TEC common stock, representing approximately 4.8% of the issued and outstanding common shares of TEC.
+The Company determined a bona fide offer by TEC to sell investments for an amount less than the carrying amount of the Company's investment occurred for the year ended December 31, 2019.
+As a result, an impairment loss of \$280,000 was taken to write-down the TEC investment to the estimated fair value.
+During 2020, the Company determined the investment to be fully impaired and subsequently wrote down remaining \$840,000.
+The impairment losses were recorded as an operating expense in 2020 and 2019.
+The Company recorded its investment at the estimated fair value as of December 31, 2020 and 2019 of \$0 and \$840,000, respectively.

-In addition, at December 31, 2019, the Company holds a warrant to purchase 25,577 shares of TEC common stock, adjusted for the 1-for-12,000 reverse stock split and the 2,000-for-1 forward stock split, at an exercise price of \$2.4436 per share.
+In addition, at December 31, 2020, the Company held a warrant to purchase 25,577 shares of TEC common stock at an exercise price of \$2.4436 per share.
 This warrant became exercisable on April 14, 2016, the date of grant, and expires on the tenth anniversary of the date of grant, if not earlier pursuant to the terms of the option.